dask/dask/docs/source/scheduling.rst

     run locally or distributed across a cluster

 .. image:: images/dask-overview.svg
-   :alt: Dask collections and schedulers
+   :alt: Dask is composed of three parts.
+"Collections" create "Task Graphs" which are then sent to the "Scheduler" for execution.
+There are two types of schedulers that are described in more detail below.
    :align: center

 For different computations you may find better performance with particular scheduler settings.